Rebecca is a Partner in and Co-Head of the Dispute Resolution Group.

 Rebecca has been named by leading UK legal weekly The Lawyer as one of its Hot 100 2020, a prestigious list of the lawyers of the moment who are shaping the legal profession.
 She has been shortlisted for “Litigator of the year” at the Women in Law Awards 2020.

-- Advising and acting on behalf of a Spanish EPC contractor in TCC proceedings and adjudication in connection with the termination of an EPC contract for a UK biomass plant.
+- Advising a Spanish EPC contractor in TCC proceedings and adjudication in connection with the termination of an EPC contract for a UK biomass plant.

 - Advising UK solar farm owners in respect of disputes arising from the deficient performance of numerous UK solar farm assets and related calls on performance guarantees and warranty bonds.

 - Successfully acting for a high end residential developer in relation to three £multi-million adjudications relating to three prestige developments in Central London.

-- Advising offshore wind developments/owners in relation to disputes with contractors and OFTOs in respect of six different UK offshore windfarms.
+- Advising offshore wind developments and owners in relation to disputes with contractors and OFTOs in respect of multiple different UK offshore windfarms.